Fatherhood: Beyond Biology

 This is a tough topic about which to write.
 But it is a painful reality for many in our world.
 The seemingly perfect, posed pictures on social media can unintentionally hurt.
 Chipper cards and sappy commercials can also cause unexpected triggers.

 Whether you lost your dad years ago or recently, this holiday can resurrect painful emotions.
 And I know others who ache because their father may be living, but he is not part of their life.
 I have deep compassion.
+I get it.
+And it hurts.
 I’m hugging you from here.

 THIS IS FOR YOU